yxuco/fabric-operation/aws/README.md

 ```
 This command creates the test channel `mychannel`, installs and instantiates a test chaincode, and then executes a transaction and a query to verify the working network.
 You can verify the result as follows:
 * The last result printed out by the test should be `90`;
-* Orderer data folder, e.g., `/mnt/share/netop1.com/orderers/orderer-0/data` would show a block file added under the chain of a new channel `mychannel`;
+* Orderer data folder, e.g., `/mnt/share/netop1.com/orderers/orderer-0/data` would show a block file added under the chain of a new channel `chains/mychannel`;
-* Peer data folder, e.g., `/mnt/share/netop1.com/peers/peer-0/data` would show a new chaincode `mycc.1.0` added to the chaincode folder, and a transaction block file created under the chain of `mychannel`.
+* Peer data folder, e.g., `/mnt/share/netop1.com/peers/peer-0/data` would show a new chaincode `mycc.1.0` added in the `chaincodes` folder, and a transaction block file created under `ledgersData/chains/chains/mychannel`.

 ### Stop Fabric network and cleanup persistent data
 ```